 Many thanks to all of the students who entered the SINGout4JUSTICE song writing competition this year.
 More than 100 students participated and impressed the judges with their creativity and musical talent.

-The theme for 2017 is Better Together, which links in to the idea of building community and will be the focus of Social Justice Week 2017.
+The theme for 2017 was Better Together, which links in to the idea of building community and was the focus of Social Justice Week 2017.

 Judges have now listened to and decided the winners from the many inspiring and original compositions that encourage us to tear down the walls that divide us, recognise our shared humanity and live together as God intended... connected… alive… and better together!